DemandCube/NeverwinterDP_Legacy/README.md

 2. Kafka
 3. Scribengin

+Now that we have used enough buzz words.
+Neverwinter reliably captures lots of data and saves it to hadoop and other systems.

 WHAT CAN NEVERWINTER DO?
 ========================
 Neverwinter allows data ingestion from any system that can emit rest calls and then publish this data to a down stream database, including Hive, HBase, relational databases or even proprietary data stores.
 A single Neverwinter pipeline can combine data from multiple sources and deliver them to multiple sources, allowing for data to be delivered to multiple team or an entire organization.